 Celebrating Holidays With Older Students can be done in the ELA classroom!
-Welcome to the annual Cyber Monday (preview on Sunday!)
-ELA blog hop!!

 We high school teachers don’t handle the excitement of younger kids, but our big kids are excited about the winter holiday.
 Mine, especially, become excited about the end of the semester.
 They also stress about finals!
 They bring lots of emotions to class.
 It can affect classroom management, but all months of the semester matter.

 I don’t ignore what happens outside the classroom.
 Students are excited about the holidays, and they struggle to focus in class.
 I’m sure elementary teachers experience a much more drastic change in student behavior than secondary teachers, but we still see some changes.
 I address the behavior, acknowledge the exciting times, and make some accommodations.